-are common as has been documented in other review systems (Mayzlin et al. 2014; Luca and Zervas 2016).
-However, unlike many online feedback mechanisms, provider ratings are government sanctioned and moderated by the NHS, which collects information on each individual leaving a review, including email and IP addresses This moderation is likely to ensure that reviews are informative, and discourage explicit gaming by providers or their employees.
-The fact that ratings are highly correlated with independent measures of quality further helps assuage credibility concerns.
-In addition, because our primary empirical strategy is based in a regression discontinuity, the main threat for our purposes is the presence of differential fake ratings near rounding thresholds for summary star ratings.
-We consider this possibility in more detail when discussing the plausibility of our approach in Section 4
+The second concern is that there may be credibility issues, particularly if fake ratings are common as has been documented in other review systems (Mayzlin et al. 2014; Luca and Zervas 2016).
+However, unlike many online feedback mechanisms, provider ratings are government sanctioned and moderated by the NHS, which collects information on each individual leaving a review, including email and IP addresses.
+This moderation is likely to ensure that reviews are informative, and discourage explicit gaming by providers or their employees.
+The fact that ratings are highly correlated with independent measures of quality, including representative surveys, further helps assuage credibility concerns.
+In addition, because our primary empirical strategy is a RD design, the main threat to identification is the presence of differential fake ratings near rounding thresholds for summary star ratings.
+We consider this possibility and examine the density of reviews around the thresholds when discussing the plausibility of our approach in Section 4.

 The star rating for GPs with very few reviews carries limited information.
 Individuals are likely aware of this given that the number of reviews is prominently displayed near the star rating on the website.
 This can also be seen by noting that average ratings are less correlated with other measures of quality when the number of reviews is small (see Appendix Table A-1).
-As a result, our preferred specifications for our reduced form analyses consider only GP Practice - Months with at least 5 reviews (6,673 practices satisfy this restriction at some point).
+As a result, our preferred specifications for our reduced form analysis considers only GP practices with at least 5 reviews (6,673 practices satisfy this restriction at some point, or 87% of practices).
 We include robustness exercises that relax this restriction.